 For each cohort the reports shows one- to six-year retention/graduation (as available), split by various demographic categories.

 Retention and graduation are calculated for each student based solely on Universal Identification Number (UIN).
-DARS constantly attempts to improve the accuracy of this report by updating the changed UIN’s (as well as previously used SSN and SID fields).
+DARS constantly attempts to improve the accuracy of this report by updating the changed UIN’s.

 Only fall semesters are considered for retention calculations, however graduation data is taken from all three commencements during that academic year (December, May, August)

 Retention and Graduation Profile for each fall semester is usually produced in the middle of the fall semester.
 The report is based on certified student data from the DARS data warehouse.

 - Fall semester – January 10th

 Additional Retention and Graduation information can be found on the Accountability Website.

 Applied/Admitted/Enrolled Report contains official University-level summaries of census-day data for the number of applications, admits, and enrolled students for each of the following group:

 - Total First-Time-In-College (FTIC)